panxiao81/learn-tlpi/note/docs/environment-preparing.md

 If success, you are ready to go.

-The source code what I write is placed at `/src`, and all the source file appeared in the note will use `/src` as the root directory.
+The source code what I've written is placed at `src/`, and all the source file appeared in the note will use `src/` as the root directory.